CobbleSword/NachoSpigot/readme.md

 [Nacho-0003] Disable Snooper
-[Nacho-0004] Do not repeatily allocate EnumDirection [Nacho-0005] Do not reallocate enums via values
+[Nacho-0004] Do not repeatily allocate EnumDirection [Nacho-0005] Do not reallocate enums via values [Nacho-0006] Use Caffeine instead of Guava for player heads

 [YAPFA-0030] Don't save Fireworks and Arrows by tr7zw (Arrows and firework Entities, eg stuck arrows in the ground)